l7mp/stunner/doc/SECURITY.md

 By default, STUNner uses a single statically set username/password pair for all clients and the password is available in plain text at the clients (`plaintext` authentication mode).
-Anyone with access to the static STUNner credentials can open a UDP tunnel to any service inside the Kubernetes cluster.
+Anyone with access to the static STUNner credentials can open a UDP tunnel via STUNner, provided that they know the private IP address of the target service or pod and provided that a UDPRoute exists that specifies the target service as a backend.
+This means, a service is exposed only if STUNner is explicitly configured so.

 For more security sensitive workloads, we recommend the `longterm` authentication mode, which uses per-client fixed lifetime username/password pairs.
 See the [authentication guide](/doc/AUTH.md) for